memfault/interrupt/_drafts/unittests-cpputest.md

 };
 ```

-THe unit test will now, at the _start_ of every test, create a directory called
+The unit test will now, at the _start_ of every test, create a directory called
 `blocks/`, format and mount the filesystem there, and initialize the K/V store,
 and at the end of the test, destroy and unmount the filesystem so the next test
 starts with a clean environment.